- 1 Overview of canola growth stages

 During the first couple of weeks of seed development, the seed coat expands until the seed is almost full size.
 The seed at this stage is somewhat translucent and resembles a water-filled balloon.
 The seed’s embryo now begins development and grows rapidly within the seed coat to fill the space previously occupied by fluid; seed weight increases.

 Any stress leading to a change in the supply of food can abort pods or reduce the number of seeds in each pod.
 The stress may be internal where the plant is unable to take up soil water available to it or to generate food supplies necessary for seed filling.
 The stress can be external where soil water is limited or temperatures excessive for optimal crop development.

 The number of seeds that develop in each pod will be influenced by the availability of plant food supplies at the time when seed expansion occurs.
 Lack of plant food supplies at this growth stage will result in smaller pods with fewer, lighter seeds, especially in the later secondary branches and tops of branches.
 Substantial stress at seed expansion leads to shorter pods and/or lack of expansion around missing seeds.
 Segments of the pods will not expand normally with little or no sign of seed remnants inside the pod.

 Plants under stress redirect food supplies from stems and pods to those seeds that are left.
 The only way a plant can respond to more favourable conditions late in the growing season is by producing larger seeds.
-When severe stress occurs later in the filling process, the pod appears normal because the seed expanded normally and then started to die off resulting in a shriveled seed coat with little or no evidence of having started the seed filling process.
+When severe stress occurs later in the seed filling process, the pod appears normal because the seed expanded normally and then started to die off, resulting in a shriveled seed coat with little or no evidence of having started the seed filling process.